-“Scott Morrison’s barely settled into the job, yet he’s made every effort to demonise young LGBTIQ people,” she said.
+“Scott Morrison’s barely settled into the job, yet he’s made every effort to demonise young LGBTIQ people.

 “On Monday he refused to condemn dangerous LGBTIQ conversion ‘therapy’ and the ideology that drives it, saying it wasn’t an issue for him.